 Autonomous fast crew supplier crossing shipping lane in front of cargo ship

-Tags: Crossing, Move away from other, Evasive manoeuvrer now, Crossing distance, CPA, Intention, Messaging
+Tags: Crossing, Move away from other, Evasive manoeuver now, Crossing distance, CPA, Intention, Messaging

-A 26-meter autonomous fast crew supplier (FCS2610) is heading towards a wind farm at the north sea with a speed of 22 knots.
+A 26-meter autonomous fast crew supplier (FCS2610) is heading towards a wind farm at the North Sea with a speed of 22 knots.
 To get there, she has to cross a busy traffic lane.
-In which she will pass a 150-meter container ship (Reefer), sailing at 14 knots.
+She will pass a 150-meter container ship (Reefer), sailing at 14 knots.
 The FCS2610 has noticed the Reefer late and has to make an evasive manoeuvrer, to pass in front of the Reefer with a passing distance of 900 meters or 0.5 Nautical miles, which is just accepted according to the safety domains [Szlapczynski and Szlapczynska (2017b)], using criteria from chapter 5.
 Communication is necessary to ensure the Reefer understands the intentions of the FCS2610.
 This will take place in the following manner:

 The AIS, masthead and flags are showing the vessel is sailing autonomously, which means there is no crew, but the autonomous systems listen to the VHF.